 - Centre for Research Collections – treasured images from the University’s collections.

 Sketchfab is the leading platform to publish and find 3D and VR content online.You can upload files in almost any 3D format, licence, and then embed them on any web page, and share them on other platforms like Tumblr, WordPress, Facebook, LinkedIn, etc.

-We have two collections currently on Sketchfab.
-One includes 3D animal skeletons and skulls from the Royal (Dick) Veterinary School, and the other includes 3D renderings of artefacts from the University of Edinburgh archives.
+We have two collections currently on Sketchfab; one includes 3D animal skeletons and skulls from the Royal (Dick) Veterinary School, and the other includes 3D renderings of artefacts from the University of Edinburgh archives.

 YouTube is the worlds largest online video sharing platform.
 YouTube offers two types of licences for videos uploaded to the platform, including the Creative Commons Attribution licence.

-If you have any open educational resources content from the University of Edinburgh that we should know about, please get in touch!
+If you have any open educational resources from the University of Edinburgh that we should know about, please get in touch!